Bruce Crawford

 Robert Hardie Bruce Crawford (born 16 February 1955) is a Scottish National Party (SNP) politician who served as Cabinet Secretary for Parliamentary Business and Government Strategy from 2011 to 2012, having held the junior ministerial position of Minister for Parliamentary Business from 2007 to 2011.
 Crawford served as the Member of the Scottish Parliament (MSP) for Stirling from 2007 to 2021, having previously represented the Mid Scotland and Fife region 1999–2007.

 Background

 Crawford was born in Perth.
 Prior to entering politics, he was a human resource manager with the Scottish Office.

 Political career

 Perth Council

 Crawford served as councillor for Kinross on Perth and Kinross District Council from 1988 to 1996 and on Perth and Kinross Council from 1995 to 2001.
 Crawford was also Leader of Perth and Kinross Council from 1995 to 1999.

 In opposition in Scottish Parliament

 He was elected to the Scottish Parliament to represent Mid Scotland and Fife at the 1999 election.
+In his role as Transport Spokesperson, Crawford lodged a no confidence motion in Transport Minister Sarah Boyack in 2001 over the awarding of trunk road maintenance contracts to private companies rather than local authorities.
+This motion was defeated by a majority of 37.

 He was re-elected in 2003.
 He was appointed Chief Whip by John Swinney.
 He ran Swinney's campaign to be re-elected as SNP National Convenor when he was challenged by Dr. Bill Wilson in late 2003.
 Following the adoption of a new constitution by the SNP in 2004, Crawford was appointed as the SNP's Business Convener.